cmaspi/tasks/README.md

-! currently doesn't support wallpaper

-# TasksOnWallpaper
+# Tasks
-Pre-release
-TasksOnWallpaper is command line utility which adds you tasks list to you current wallpaper, it does support just command line interaction as well.
+Tasks is command line utility to manage your tasks.

 ### commands
 1. add: to add new task